jkaffrey/Slack_HolaBurrito/README.md

 Click *Build* in top right corner
 Click *Create New App*

-Bot User OAuth Access Token - Get from OAuth & Permissions Page Slack Signing Secret - Get from Basic Information Page
+Bot User OAuth Access Token - Get from OAuth & Permissions Page - Install App to see this Slack Signing Secret - Get from Basic Information Page

 Basic Information -> Name your bot